vajrastra/-Analyzing-NYC-High-School-Data/README.md

 ## Usage

-Feel free to explore the `exploration.ipynb` notebook to delve into the code, visualizations, and detailed analysis.
+Feel free to explore the `Analysis_nyc_high_school.ipynb` notebook to delve into the code, visualizations, and detailed analysis.
 You can also use this repository as a reference for conducting similar investigations or as a starting point for your own data exploration projects.